Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Benchmarking LLMs

-\paragraph{Effect of persona} We observe that setting different `personas' in the system prompt of LLaMA3 significantly affects the persuasion score: Using the same instruction prompt with `more', `less' and `neutral', we change the system prompt to 1) ``You are a journalist on a tabloid/scientific magasin'' and 2) ``You are a left-wing/right-wing politician'', respectively.
-In Figure~\ref{fig:ben_persona}, regarding 'journalist', we see significant differences for `more', `less' and `neutral': the `Tabloid' setting tends to produce much more persuasive sounding text.
+\paragraph{Effect of personas} We observe that different `personas' in the system prompt of LLaMA3 significantly affect the persuasion score: Using the same instruction prompt with `more', `less' and `neutral', we change the system prompt to compare 1) ``You are a journalist for a tabloid magazine'' against ``You are a journalist for a scientific magazine''.
+We also compare system prompts of degrees of political orientation 2) ``You are an extreme right-wing politician''/``You are a right-wing politician''/``You are a right-centre politician'', respectively (left-wing in App.~\ref{appendix:sec:benchmarking}).
+In Fig.~\ref{fig:ben_persona}, regarding `journalist', we see significant differences for `more', `less' and `neutral': the `Tabloid' setting tends to produce much more persuasive sounding text.
 We especially see that the median score is negative (more persuasive) when prompted to paraphrase neutrally.
-Regarding 'politician', these system prompts also yield negative medians (more persuasive), and we see a significant difference in the distributions for `neutral' (and `less'), indicating the `right-wing' setting is measured to use more persuasive language (Figure~\ref{fig:ben_persona}).
-We do not know if such `political bias' is due to the LLM or the measuring mechanism being biased.
+Regarding comparing the different `politician' system prompts, we see that the more extreme political orientation on the right-wing scale, the more persuasive language is measured in the rewrite, and only the `centre-right' system prompt setting is on average reducing persuasive language when using `neutral' paraphrasing (Fig.~\ref{fig:ben_persona}).
+These findings that different 'persona' in system prompts can change the degree of persuasive language produced when models are merely asked to paraphrase text underscores the importance of investigating persuasive language in LLM-generated text.